-- 10.12.1 Application to graduate.
-Students must apply to their home college (ThD) or both their home college and St. Michael's college (PhD USMC) to graduate at the convocation ceremony immediately following their eligibility to graduate.
-Candidates for graduation must then follow all college regulations regarding convocation.
-A student is eligible to graduate when he or she has met (a) all program requirements for the degree, and (b) any additional graduation requirements imposed or enforced by his or her college of registration or the college granting the degree. - 10.12.2 Deposit of copies of the thesis.
+10.12.2 Deposit of copies of the thesis.
 When the student has made such revisions as have been required by the thesis examination committee, he or she must upload the final digital version of the thesis onto TSpace, the University of Toronto's on-line digital repository, and submit a Theses Non-Exclusive License Form to the GCTS Office.
 Such uploads must be completed and approved by individual deadlines established by the GCTS Office.
-TST colleges will not confer the degree until the GCTS Office has confirmed that the digital thesis has been successfully uploaded onto TSpace.
+TST colleges will not confer the degree until the GCTS Office has confirmed that the digital thesis has been formatted according to the regulations specified in the Electronic Thesis & Dissertation Manual and "Thesis Template", the thesis successfully uploaded to TSpace, and the TSpace fee paid..
 Some colleges require the submission of a hardbound copy prior to graduation (students should consult with their college registrar).
-Instructions about digital thesis submissions and TSpace are available through the GCTS Office. - 10.12.3 Conditions on graduation.
-Some TST Colleges will not confer the degree before appropriately bound copies of theses in sufficient number have been deposited. - 10.12.4 Student Indebtedness.
-A college may suspend a student's eligibility to graduate, and may withhold a student's diploma and academic transcripts, where the student has outstanding tuition fees, unpaid library fines, or other indebtedness to the college, another TST college, or the University of Toronto.
+Instructions about digital thesis submissions and TSpace are available through the GCTS Office.

+10.12.3 Conditions on graduation.
+Some TST Colleges will not confer the degree before appropriately bound copies of theses in sufficient number have been deposited.

+10.12.4 Student Indebtedness.
+A college may suspend a student's eligibility to graduate, and may withhold a student's diploma and academic transcripts, where the student has outstanding tuition fees, unpaid library fines, or other indebtedness to the college, another TST college, or the University of Toronto, if applicable.